Develop your understanding of physics as a core science

 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC:Physics or Applied Sciences or other relevant discipline (all with an A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC:Physics or Applied Sciences or other relevant discipline (for SQA HNCs, with a Grade A in the Graded Unit)

 BTEC Extended Diploma: DDM*

-SQA HND (Grade B) / BTEC Level 5 HND / Foundation Degree:Physicsor Applied Sciencesor other relevant discipline (all with a B in the Graded Unit)
+SQA HND (Grade B) / BTEC Level 5 HND / Foundation Degree:Physicsor Applied Sciencesor other relevant discipline (for SQA HNDs, with Grade B in the Graded Unit)

 English Language Requirements